-The purpose of this document is to provide tips for Google Drawings to actively complete a worksheet online.
+The purpose of this document is to provide students tips to complete a worksheet online using Google Drawings.

-TIP: Lincoln Learning Solutions’ Sixth through Twelfth Grade courses and elementary electives currently utilize a downloadable Word option instead of Google Drawings.
+NOTE: Lincoln Learning Solutions’ sixth through twelfth grade courses and elementary electives currently utilize a downloadable Word option instead of Google Drawings.

-The below video from the Desk of PD provides tips for Google Drawings to actively complete a worksheet online.
+The below video provides tips for Google Drawings to complete a worksheet online.
 Click the Play button below to get started.
 Or, click the below links to go directly to that section within this article:

 Run Time: 03:33

-NOTE: Google Drawings will not be applicable to all worksheets.
+NOTE: Google Drawings will not be available for all worksheets.
 Please read the worksheet instructions and complete the activity accordingly.

 Once you select Google Drawings, you will be prompted to Make a copy.
 This will open an image of the PDF in Google.